Georgia Recording Laws: Consent Rules and Penalties

 Can I Record My Ex-Spouse or Co-Parent?

-- Don’t record your children’s private conversations without being present
+- Do not record your children's private conversations without being present as a participant

-- Consider how recordings may be viewed by family courts
+- Consider how recordings may be perceived by family courts, as judges have discretion over what evidence to admit

 Can I Use a Dashcam in Georgia?

 Yes.
 Dashcams are legal in Georgia.
-There are no specific laws restricting their use, but you should:
+There are no specific state laws restricting their use, but you should:

-- Mount the camera so it doesn’t obstruct your view
+- Mount the camera so it does not obstruct your view of the road

-- Be aware that audio recording follows one-party consent rules
+- Be aware that audio recording from a dashcam follows one-party consent rules

 Using Recordings as Evidence in Georgia